-Kokoro Kara (“From Our Heart”) is our quarterly magazine (formerly the newsletter).
+Kokoro Kara (“From Our Heart”) is our award-winning magazine.
 The publication includes original feature articles on Heart Mountain history, contributions by former incarcerees and their descendants, updates on the Foundation’s work, and news related to the Japanese American incarceration.
 Digital copies of past issues of the Kokoro Kara magazine can be viewed below.

 A subscription to the high-quality print version of Kokoro Kara is included with membership to the Heart Mountain Wyoming Foundation, along with several other benefits.
 Learn more about membership HERE.